 It’s not to say every college-hopeful whose parents had the wealth needed to access the so-called “side doors” into these schools would have reacted similarly.
 In fact, we know that at least one student, Isabelle Henriquez, knowingly went along with a scheme to raise her SAT score.
 Many have pointed out that the apple doesn’t fall far from the tree, and that in all likelihood those who blindly accepted their fortune-filled lives would probably have willingly gone ahead with these illicit boosts to their academic careers.
 That said, how can we ever be certain?

 The issue of privilege, whether attached to one’s race or otherwise, is hotly contested by those who are said to be receiving the benefits.
 When advantages are pointed out they’re perceived as being attacks on their character instead of simple insights on how the world as we know it operates.
 What then might happen if those privileges, in this case financial, are actually exposed?
 While not always possible, might this be a case in which the privileged actually refuse the leg-up and attempt to succeed on their own merits and abilities?
 When starkly informed that their achievements are not their own how many students might have rebelled, possibly even steering their lives in an entirely different direction?

-As hyperbolic as this title is, and given that Daphne & Velma is feature-length children’s entertainment that wasn’t even able to make it to the silver screen, there remains the genuine possibility that this plot line dedicated to the acknowledgement of invisible forces that equate to “good luck” might be recognized as being reflected in the lives of students, and understood by wealthy parents as being harmful to their children.
-In the case for Scooby-Doo being educating and teaching us life lessons, there are far worse contenders than this one.
+As hyperbolic as this title is, and given that Daphne & Velma is feature-length children’s entertainment that wasn’t even able to make it to the silver screen, there remains the genuine possibility that this plot line dedicated to covering the invisible forces that equate to “good luck” might be recognized as a reflection of certain students’ lives, and understood by wealthy parents as being harmful to their children.
+In the case for Scooby-Doo being educational and teaching us life lessons, there are far worse contenders than this one.